dfernandes25/dfernandes25.github.io/_posts/2024-01-03-Lost-In-Translation.markdown

 `You are sooooo lucky we didn't crossover to the dark side`

 *I backup my computer every night*
 `When was the last time you tested a restore of the backup`

+*Why won't you setup my computer to automatically login without a password*
+`We call this protecting you from yourself`